 Take rowing lessons from the Peter J. Sharp Boathouse, off Swindler Cove in the Harlem River.

-It’s all accessible by the A Train, which runs express from Midtown.
+Wherever you start your Upper Manhattan journey, it’s all accessible by the A Train, which runs express from Midtown.
 J. Hood Wright Park is at the 175th Street stop; Bennett Park at 181st, Fort Tryon Park at 190th, and Inwood Hill Park at the end of the line, at 207th Street.

 Education takes pride of place here too.
 In Fort George, the Yeshiva University High School for Boys was named the eighth-best all-boys’ high school in the city by Niche in 2021, and the seventh-best Jewish high school.